BruntonUWBio/FaceMapper/README.md

-Use this tool to annotate a sequence of faces from a directory or video with dots
+Use this tool to annotate a sequence of faces from a directory or video with dots - the coordinates can be saved to a CSV

 Right-click and drag on a dot to change size<br />
 Click on one of the categories on the right to change a color or reset numbers<br />